Suggested attractions & Activities

 · Cockermouth Indoor Climbing Wall: Contact Allerdale Council.

-· Keswick Climbing Wall, details awaited.
+· Keswick Climbing Wall.

 Water Sports